wizelineacademy/TideworksQAAutomation-2022/README.md

 # V - Final Project (Capstone Project)

 ✴️ As part of the Capstone Project deliverable, you will present a project that will be part of the final evaluation via Zoom, in which you will reinforce and apply the knowledge acquired during the training.
+You can find the document with the Capstone Project breakdown and delivery dates over [HERE]((https://github.com/wizelineacademy/TideworksQAAutomation-2022/files/10013487/_Capstone.Project.Definition.-.Automation.Bootcamp.pdf))

 # 📆 VI - Schedule Your On-Demand Mentoring Session